Elevate CX with unified, enterprise-grade listening

 When it comes to feedback measurement, quantitative feedback comes with measurable data.
 However, some techniques, like qualitative data coding, can help measure qualitative feedback.
 Here’s a list of key metrics you can measure:

-3. Net Sentiment Score (NSS) - A numerical designation of the overall customer sentiment, typically available in sentiment analysis platforms like Sprinklr
+3. Net Sentiment Score (NSS) - A numerical designation of the overall customer sentiment, typically available in sentiment analysis solutions offered on platforms like Sprinklr Insights.

-6. First-contact resolution (FCR) - Percentage of customer inquiries or issues resolved on the first contact
+6. First-contact resolution (FCR) - Percentage of customer inquiries or issues resolved in the first contact.

 Uses historic and real-time feedback data to predict business outcome